 more than 30 years of experience behind the firm’s line of airborne, marine, and land-based direction finders.
 Thousands of systems have been deployed around the world, and more than 200 organizations rely on RHOTHETA products.
 The company, which began as a two-person startup in a small apartment, has grown into a successful business with worldwide operations based in a state-of-the-art facility in Murnau, Germany.

-An independently owned master distributor, RHOTHETA International, Inc., provides comprehensive service and product support capabilities in Ft.
-Lauderdale, Fla., supporting a dealer network throughout North, Central and South America, the Caribbean, Australia, New Zealand, China, Japan, and Israel.
+An independently owned master distributor, RHOTHETA International Inc., provides comprehensive service and product support capabilities in Fort Lauderdale, Fla., supporting a dealer network throughout North, Central and South America, the Caribbean, Australia, New Zealand, China, Japan, and Israel.
 Optional final assembly and testing is also available in the United States.

 Both RHOTHETA Elektronik and RHOTHETA International are ISO 9001:2015 certified, whereby each direction finder is carefully manufactured or serviced, calibrated, upgraded, tested, and documented with the knowledge that a human life may depend on its performance, accuracy, and sensitivity.